Elevate Your Online Store Ranking: Strategies for E-commerce Success

 One way to reduce the size of an image file is to compress it while maintaining image quality.
 There’s no perfect level of compression, as it depends on the image format, dimensions and pixels.
 However, you should try to keep it under 100 KB or less whenever possible.

-Meta tags are a very important part of SEO because they tell the search engines and the users important information about your web page.
+Meta tags are a very important part of a SEO strategy because they tell the search engines and the users important information about your web page.
 They also help search engines to have a better understanding of how to display your pages in the SERPs.
 Meta tags are one of the core elements of effective search engine optimisation.

 That’s why you wouldn’t want to be struggling to get them to work.
 However, some websites do have them, so the following is a list of the most common SEO mistakes made in relation to meta tags.